leroyle/debugging/SystemView/README.md

 https://www.segger.com/downloads/systemview

 ### J-Link Communications Speed
 The speed with which J-Link communicates with the device is configurable.
 For best operation it is strongly suggested that the J-Link communications speed be set to the same values within all products that interface with it, that include the debug device itself, PlatformIO, and System View.
-The following how to's will set the speed to 30000 for each product:
+This is especially important if you attach more than one process to the J-Link device, for instance have an active PlatformIO session and SystemView GUI, The following how to's will set the speed to 30000 for each product:

 #### Set SystemView Speed